unam3/docs/src/guide/components/slots.md

 ## Slot Content and Outlet {#slot-content-and-outlet}

-We have learned that components can accept props, which can be JavaScript values of any type.
-But how about template content?
-In some cases, we may want to pass a template fragment to a child component, and let the child component render the fragment within its own template.
+In some cases we want to pass a template fragment to a child component and let the child component render the fragment within its own template.

 For example, we may have a `<FancyButton>` component that supports usage like this: